Fernando9200/SpaceX/README.md

 # SpaceX

 This project is a simplified version of the SpaceX website, using their API.
-The objective is to show the main rockets they use and their respective characteristics, as well as the latest launches made.
+The objective is to show the main rockets that are used by them and their respective characteristics, as well as the latest launches made.

 ## Getting Started with Create React App